f1se4/portfolio/md/covidmollet/covidmollet.md

     noticias.loc[len(noticias)]=[title,link,texto,origen]
 ```

-The idea, is to webscrapp all the articles (header, text, link...) and fill my dataframe, then I will filter with the ones we want.
+The idea, is to webscrap all the articles (header, text, link...) and fill my dataframe, then I will filter with the ones we want.

 ### Cleaning and filtering